Entry Level SEO Tips

 How to Optimize for Video Search

-Did you know that YouTube search is the second largest search engine after Google itself?
+Did you know that YouTube search traffic is the second largest search engine after Google itself?

-Being able to make sure your videos show up highly in the main search results on YouTube as well as Google will go a long way towards getting you views, subscribers, site visits, and eventually leads and customers.
+Being able to have your videos show up highly in a prominent search result on YouTube as well as Google will go a long way towards getting you views, subscribers, site visits, and eventually leads and customers.

-One key way to optimize your video for search is to include a transcription or a subrip/subtitle (SRT) file.
+One key way to optimize your video content for organic traffic is to include a transcription or a subrip/subtitle (SRT) file.

-Since the search engine bots can’t watch a video themselves, this lets them know what that piece of content is all about.
+Since the search engine bots can’t watch video content themselves, this lets them know what that piece of content is all about.

 These types of files also allow for captions on your videos, making them more user-friendly – keep in mind that your audience might be watching your videos without the sound on, which is increasingly common, especially on mobile devices.